REGULATIONS regarding the organisation and progression of the Brasov International Marathon

 – traffic and local police units, as well as gendarmes, in accordance with the legislation in force.

-The organisers are under the obligation to make public the names of the winners and the awards given in the Competition.
+The organizers are under the obligation to make public the names of the winners and the awards given in the Competition.
 The list of winners will be published on the official website within a maximum of three business days after the event.